 Macadamia trees grow best is sub-tropical climates and rich well-drained soils

-Macadamia trees are produced by grafting a selected variety onto a root stock seedling, a process that is carried out in specialist nurseries.
-It takes approximately two years to produce a fully grafted macadamia tree that is ready for planting into an orchard.
+Macadamia trees are produced by grafting a selected variety onto rootstock seedlings, a process carried out in specialist nurseries.
+It takes approximately two years to produce a fully grafted macadamia tree that is ready for planting in an orchard.
 It then takes a further five to seven years from planting an orchard to harvesting the first commercially viable crop.
 During this time, and to ensure future profitability, the young trees need regular care with ample water, fertiliser and pruning.

-In Australia and South Africa, approximately 250 to 300 trees are planted per hectare to create the neat and tidy plantations that are the hallmark of the industry.
-Mature macadamia trees can grow to heights of 12 to 15 metres; they have dark, shiny leaves and bear sprays of long, delicate, sweet smelling white blossoms, called racemes.
+In Australia, between 250 to 300 trees are planted per hectare to create the neat plantations that are the hallmark of the industry.
+Mature macadamia trees can grow to 12 to 15 metres; they have dark, shiny leaves and bear sprays of long, delicate, sweet-smelling white blossoms, called racemes.

-Once nuts have reached full size, the shell begins to harden during December and early January.
-After the shell has hardened off, the oil accumulation phase begins.
+Once nuts have reached full size, the shell begins to harden.
+This happens during December and early January.
+After the shell has hardened, the oil accumulation phase begins.
 This phase lasts for about two months.
-Mature nuts begin to fall in late autumn and continue to come down over the next six months.
+Mature nuts begin to fall in late Autumn and continue to come down over the next six months.

-Nut-in-shell delivered to the processor is dried as quickly but as gently as possible to stabilise the kernel.
+Nut-in-shell is dried under controlled conditions to stabilise the kernel.
 After drying, a specially designed cracker breaks the rock-hard shell.
 Both shell fragments and kernel travel through an air separation system and through modern, hi-tech, electronic colour sorters which separate the shell fragments from the kernel.
-These sorters differentiate between the dark brown colour of shell and the creamy colour of the kernel and remove the shell fragments with a burst of compressed air.
+These sorters differentiate between the shell’s dark brown colour and the kernel’s creamy colour and remove the shell fragments with a burst of compressed air.

-A second colour sort and a final hand sorting inspection are carried out to remove reject kernel and grade the remaining kernel both by size and quality.
-Macadamia kernel is graded into ‘Styles’ numbered from 0 to 7, which represent the sizes and shapes of the kernel pieces.
-Style 0 is large whole kernel, Style 1 is a smaller whole kernel, Style 4 is a half kernel and Styles 5 through 7 relate to various sizes of chips and small pieces.
+A second colour sort and a final hand sorting inspection are carried out to remove the reject kernel and grade the remaining kernel by size and quality.
+The macadamia kernel is categorised into ‘Styles’ ranging from 0 to 7, representing the kernel pieces’ sizes and shapes.
+Style 0 is a large whole kernel, Style 1 is a smaller whole kernel, Style 4 is a half kernel and Styles 5 to 7 relate to various sizes of kernel chips and small pieces.

-Once sorted into styles, the kernel is nitrogen flushed and vacuum packed into foil lined bags and placed inside sturdy cartons, packed ready for sale.
-These cartons are stored in a climate-controlled warehouse ready for dispatch to food manufacturers and wholesalers or further processed and packaged in retail-ready packs for sale to consumers via the retailers.
+Once sorted into styles, the kernel is nitrogen flushed and vacuum packed into foil-lined bags and placed inside sturdy cartons, packed for sale.
+These cartons are stored in a climate-controlled warehouse, ready for dispatch to food manufacturers and wholesalers or further processed and packaged in retail-ready packs for sale to consumers via the retailers.